 I’m tired of hearing about how unaffordable this sport is, how elitist it’s become.
 From my point of view, it’s always been elitist.
 The most money I’ve ever spent on a horse was $8,000 dollars, and many of my peers spend that in a single week showing.
 I know the institution of horse showing has financial barriers as deep as the pockets of the top elite in it, but I have no idea how to fix it.
 Every time I read or write or publish a piece on diversity and inclusivity, I can’t help but think about how much privilege I grew up with (and currently have) that has allowed me to participate in this sport.
 Then I think about how I add a lot of hustle to that privilege, yet still feel so far away.
 It’s a hard fact to swallow that so many deserving, amazing, lovely people may never get access to this sport that has given me so much.

 I’m tired of working two jobs and scraping pennies so I can afford to go to local horse shows, only to be constantly told how they’re not as nice as rated shows.
 The courses aren’t good enough, footing isn’t ideal, jumps are beautiful, prizes are blah, school horses are “ugly.”
-I strive for improvement, as I think most equestrians do, and am not blind to the limitations of local or schooling shows.
+I strive for improvement, as I think most equestrians do, I do my research on sites like https://saddleslab.com/, and am not blind to the limitations of local or schooling shows.
 But do we have to be constantly putting down where we are while we set our sights on something else?
 If people show rated, they want to show a fancier or bigger rated show.
 If they travel to circuits, they want to qualify for indoors.
 It’s totally okay to make big goals for yourself and push to the next thing, but do we have to carry up so many others in the tailwind?
 Your “dinky” little show is someone else’s Maclay finals.
 The levels, especially when they’re being pushed on you, are exhausting.

 I’m tired of USEF versus WEC Ocala.
 Our sport needs a shakeup and a reset—I genuinely believe that.
 But there is so much vitriol right now.
 So much entitlement and unwavering “rightness.”
 I don’t want to be right.
 I want to ride my horse.
 And guess what?
 I’m not showing at any rated winter circuits.
 Not this year, not next—possibly not ever.
 I understand that big changes and governing agents are a really big deal to riders on the circuit, and don’t blame any of them for exerting their voice and sharing experiences and opinions.
 But we need to remember that those riders are the minority, not the majority.